 - Step – 4: The TDS or tax deducted at source should be deducted from the total tax liability.

-- Step – 5: In case the amount of tax liability after deducting the TDS is more than Rs.10,000, the individual will be required to pay advance taxes on the basis on or before the due dates which are mentioned above.
+- Step – 5: In case the amount of tax liability after deducting the TDS is more than Rs.10,000, the individual will be required to pay advance taxes on or before the due dates which are mentioned above.

 Income Tax deductions